 - 6 small (22″ x 38″) cotton rugs.
 We bought a dozen at Ikea for $2.99 each.
 Folded lengthwise, they make nice, washable, liners for the two small shelves.

 - One litter box lined with newspaper, wood pellets and timothy hay.

 - A couple of round, brown, berry-like objects

 - But no rabbits right now.
 They’re sleeping behind their favorite chair.

 NOTE: This was written more than five years ago.
-Rabbit and Red are now across the Rainbow Bridge.
+Red and Priscilla are now across the Rainbow Bridge.